NguyenAndrew/edd/README.md

 #### Q: What "AI assistants" do you mean here?

-A: Referring ChatGPT and GitHub CoPilot, and includes any other AI assistants that help solve problems.
+A: Referring to ChatGPT and GitHub CoPilot, and includes any other AI assistants that help solve problems.

 P: I believe there are going to be different names for the AI assistants in the future.
 For this reason, I wanted to keep "AI Assistant" generic.